Jay-Wikstrom/unit-converter/README.md

 ## Example

-Enter a unit of measurement: 50
+Enter a unit of measurement: 50 <br>
-Enter a unit to convert from: Fahrenheit
+Enter a unit to convert from: Fahrenheit <br>
-Enter a unit to convert to: Celsius
+Enter a unit to convert to: Celsius <br>
-Enter an answer: 10
+Enter an answer: 10 <br>
 Output: This is the correct value